 One of the Nation’s Leading Lawyers for Consumers and Homeowners

 The chair of Lieff Cabraser’s Economic Injury Product Defect Practice Group and member of the firm’s Executive Committee, Jonathan D. Selbin litigates consumer protection and defective products class action lawsuits against many of the nation’s most prominent corporations.
 This work has led to countless victories and numerous accolades, including most recently a 2016 Distinguished Service Award from the American Association for Justice.
 He has argued and obtained favorable appellate opinions in multiple Courts of Appeal, including in the Fifth, Sixth, Seventh, Ninth, and Eleventh Circuits.
 In February 2020, Modern Counsel published “Jonathan Selbin Levels the Playing Field,” a profile of Jonathan highlighting his long legacy of fighting for equal rights.
-In May of 2020, Law360 named Jonathan a “Titan of the Plaintiffs Bar,” and his work on behalf of consumers was featured in a September 2014 Forbes article as well as a March 2016 National Law Journal article.
+In May of 2020, Law360 named Jonathan a “Titan of the Plaintiffs Bar,” and in September 2020, the New York Law Journal selected him as a “2020 Litigation Trailblazer.”
+Jonathan’s work on behalf of consumers has been featured in Forbes (September 2014) as well as the National Law Journal (March 2016).

 Jonathan argued and obtained a favorable appellate opinion in the Sixth Circuit in In re Whirlpool Corp.
 Front-Loading Washer Products Liab.
 Litig., 678 F.3d 409 (6th Cir.
 2012), vacated sub nom., Whirlpool Corp. v.
 Glazer, 133 S. Ct.
 1722 (2013), reinstated Glazer v.
 Whirlpool Corp.
 (In re Whirlpool Corp.
 Front-Loading Washer Prods.
 Liab.
 Litig.), 722 F.3d 838 (6th Cir.
 2013), cert. den., 2014 U.S. LEXIS 1484 (2014), and obtained a favorable opinion as appellate counsel in the Seventh Circuit in Butler v.
 Sears, 702 F.3d 359 (7th Cir.
 2012), vacated, Sears, Roebuck & Co. v.
 Butler, 133 S. Ct.
 2768 (2013), reinstated, Butler v.
 Sears, Roebuck & Co., 727 F.3d 796 (7th Cir.
 2013), cert. den.
 2014 U.S. LEXIS 1507 (2014).
 He also argued and obtained favorable appellate rulings in the Fifth Circuit in McManus v.
 Fleetwood Enters., 320 F.3d 545 (5th Cir.
 2003), and in the Ninth Circuit in Omstead v.
 Dell, Inc., 594 F.3d 1081 (9th Cir.
 2010) and in the Eleventh Circuit in Cordoba v.
 DIRECTV, 2019 WL 6044305 (11th Cir.
 2019) and Pedro v.
 Equifax, Inc., 868 F.3d 1275 (11th Cir.
 2017).